rmevorac/ME-405-lab3/README.md

 ## ME 405 Lab 3: On Schedule

 ### Brief Summary
 This README is for the ME-405-lab3 repository.
 This project attempts to integrate our previous motor controller system into a cooperative multi-tasking system.
 This was done through integrating our working motor controller code with the shares and cotask system developed by the ME405 department (Dr. Ridgley{aka Spluttflob}).
 What this achieved is making a control system capable of operating several motors and encoders.
+This README also includes testing results to determine the optimal task peroid for running multiple tasks.

 ---